Creating a culture of design

 Do leave a comment below to let me know what other factors you think help contribute to creating a healthy design culture.

-Tom Waterton is a Design Content Specialist at IBM based in Hursley, UK.
+Tom Waterton is a Content Designer at IBM based in Hursley, UK.
 The above article is personal and does not necessarily represent IBM’s positions, strategies or opinions.